omaops/TLAuth/README.md

 # Authentication Module for PHP & MySQL
 tlAuth is a simple and yet secure user authentication module for PHP applications.
 Making integration and configuration as easy and secure as possible for PHP applications.

 I had so many reusable components on my shelf that a friend of mine made me realized I was already working with my own framework.
 Why not share it right?
 This authentication module will be the first of a large fully fledged PHP framework I am already working on.
+Wish me luck.

 ## How to integrate
 First thing is to configure your database settings.